 QuickBooks solves the accounting software problem for any business operation with revenues as high as $10 Million.
 Intuit produces auxiliary software such as their retail version which integrates with the regular software.
 The retail version has a perpetual inventory system, purchase order system and accounts receivable schedule.

 The value of all these attributes is really the overall cost effectiveness of utilizing QuickBooks.
 No other software can approach the value QuickBooks brings to the small business owner as an instrumental component of the accounting department.

-I’m not going to get into the details of the software.
-That’s for a different section of this site; what I am going to cover are the major features that allow a bookkeeper to perform their job well.
+This lesson is not going to get into the details of the software.
+It is going to cover the major features that allow a bookkeeper to perform their job well.

 Once the software is installed and initiated the bookkeeper can control many of the accounting functions depending on the nature on the business.
 Once the company data file is opened the bookkeeper simply selects ‘File’ from the toolbar and opens ‘Edit Preferences’.
 In preferences there is a long list of major operational sections to address.
 The list includes the following: